tshepangdewa/notebook/README.md

 # notebook
-An AI powered note taking tool for writing down your thoughts
+An AI-powered note taking tool for writing down your thoughts